Stack logo

 Example

-In this example, let’s make a function (a Convex query in this case) that returns all of the vectors and their similarity scores in order based on some query vector, assuming a table of vectors as we defined above, and the compare function we just defined.
+In this example, let’s make a function (a Convex query in this case) that returns all of the embeddings and their similarity scores in order based on some query embedding, assuming a table of embeddings as we defined above, and the compare function we just defined.

 const scores = await Promise.all(